Game

 Say: I am going to read you a story.
 Your job is to listen carefully and do the actions that go along with the story.
 I will pause for 15–30 seconds for each movement activity.
 (Actions are noted by capital letters.
 Modify actions to adapt the story for learners with limited mobility.)

 1. Today we are going to take a trip to the grocery store.
-WALK IN PLACE OR MOVE (move arms as if walking or moving a wheelchair).
+WALK IN PLACE.

 2. We will look for foods to fill MyPlate.
 (Refer to MyPlate diagram.)
 Let’s get started.
 OPEN THE DOOR AND CHOOSE YOUR SHOPPING BASKET.
 HOLD HANDS OUT AS IF CARRYING A BASKET.